 whose name is signed or an authorized copy of such signature.

-design professional to offer or render architectural services on behalf
+the only design professional to offer or render landscape architectural

 Governmental Entity created to serve as an independent forum for the